-In order to investigate a truck accident, an attorney would need to gather information and evidence out of the aftermath.
+In order to investigate a major accident involving massive and heavy vehicles, an attorney would need to gather information and evidence out of the aftermath.

 Most people believe that a lawyer will simply interview witnesses, read the police report, and look over any available photo or video footage from nearby businesses or other drivers.

 But it goes further than that.
 An attorney would send a spoliation letter to the trucking company (whether they are based in Riverside or elsewhere in California).
 This letter informs the company that the accident is being investigated by a third party and that all evidence related to the accident, including the truck’s black box data and the driver’s logs, must be preserved.